carla-simulator/carla/Docs/cont_contribution_guidelines.md

 ---
 ## Feature requests

 Ideas for new features are also a great way to contribute.
-If something is missing, and it would be great for users to have, submit the request in the correspoinding GitHub section [here][frlink].
+Any suggestion that could improve the users' experience  can be submitted in the corresponding GitHub section [here][frlink].

 [frlink]: https://github.com/carla-simulator/carla/issues?q=is%3Aissue+is%3Aopen+label%3A%22feature+request%22+sort%3Acomments-desc

 ---
 ## Art contributions

 Art contributions include vehicles, walkers, maps or any other type of assets to be used in CARLA.
-These are stored in a BitBucket repository, which has some account limitations.
+These are stored in a BitBucket repository, which has some account space limitations.
+For said reason, the contributor will have to get in touch with the CARLA team, and ask them to create a branch on the content repository for the contributions.

 __1. Create a BitBucket account.__ Visit the [Bitbucket page](https://bitbucket.org).

-__2. Contact the art team to get access to the CARLA repository.__ Join the [Discord server](https://discord.com/invite/8kqACuC).
-Request for access to the art repository in the __Contributors__ channel (in *Development*).
+__2. Contact the art team to get access to the content repository.__ Join the [Discord server](https://discord.com/invite/8kqACuC).
+Go to the __Contributors__ channel and request for access to the content repostory.

-__3. A branch will be created for each contributor.__ The branch will be named after the contributor `contributors/contributor_name`.
+__3. A branch will be created for each contributor.__ The branch will be named as `contributors/contributor_name`.
+All the contributions made by said user should be made in that corresponding branch.

+__4. Build CARLA.__ In order to contribute, a CARLA build is necessary.
+Follow the instructions to build either in [Linux](https://carla.readthedocs.io/en/latest/build_linux/) or [Windows](https://carla.readthedocs.io/en/latest/build_windows/).

+__5. Download the content repository.__ Follow the instructions to update the content in [here](https://carla.readthedocs.io/en/latest/build_update/#get-development-assets).

-__4. Update the branch to be in sync with master.__ The branch should always be updated with the latest changes in master.
+__6. Update the branch to be in sync with master.__ The branch should always be updated with the latest changes in master.

-__5. Upload the contribution.__ The branch should always be updated with the latest changes in master.
+__7. Upload the contribution.__ Do the corresponding changes and push the branch to origin.

-__6. Wait for the art team to check it up.__ Once the contribution is uploaded, the team will check that everything is prepared to be merged with master.
+__8. Wait for the art team to check it up.__ Once the contribution is uploaded, the team will check that everything is prepared to be merged with master.

 ---